EdBarrancos/FileSorter/doc/development_documentation.md

 - Remove configs from repo and made sure gitignore was working
 - Fix logging
 - Starting to organize my project with testing in mind
+- Update Configs so that we store it statically
+- Refactor Logging so that we create the loggers when logging for the first time

 #### Immediate Goals - 22/11/22